 Financial instruments include bonds, loans granted and other receivables, cash items, loans and other financing commitments and other payables.
-Financial instruments also include derivative financial instruments that are stated at cost or lower market value, unless cost price hedge accounting is applied.
+Financial instruments also include derivative financial instruments.

 a) Loans and bonds

 Loans and bonds are initially recognised at their fair value, net of any transaction costs incurred.
 Subsequently, loans and bonds are carried at amortised cost using the effective interest rate method.